aadityasaraiya/aadityasaraiya.github.io/_posts/2018-08-08- Kinect Fusion for 3-D reconstruction_part_2.md

 So having developed a general conceptual understanding of 3-D reconstruction, let's shift the focus to Kinect Fusion in particular.
 The main focus of Kinect Fusion shifts to **both real-time tracking and mapping**

-It can be concisely worded out as follows:
+It can be concisely listed out as follows:

 1. Estimate the relative camera poses (XYZ positions) for different frames in a moving camera.